 For years, paper checks were manually sorted, grouped and sent back to the banks responsible for paying the transactions.
 To speed up the check payment process, the American Bankers Association proposed assigning a unique number to each bank.
-As a result, in 1911 every bank was assigned an ABA Routing Number.
+As a result, in 1911 every bank was assigned an ABA routing number.
 The number is required to process paper checks, automated clearinghouse transactions and wire transfers in the United States, while a different type of number is used for international money transfer services.

 One of the fastest and safest ways to send money between banks is via a wire transfer.
 This is an electronic transfer of funds that's processed between two banks without being sent through the Federal Reserve Bank's automated clearinghouse.
 The sending bank verifies the account holder's identify and that the account has sufficient funds, while the recipient bank verifies the identify of the recipient account holder.
 Funds often are available to the recipient the same day they are transferred.